-When a student is found responsible for academic misconduct, there are a wide variety of sanctions that can be applied.
-These sanctions are outlined by UWS Ch.
-14, which are divided into three groups.
-Two of which include sanctions that are determined by the instructor and directly relate to the individual course.
-The third group is determined by the Office of Student Conduct & Community Standards (OSCCS).
-This group of sanctions has a different set of standards and go beyond the scope of the individual class.
+When a student is found responsible for academic misconduct the sanctions that can be applied are outlined in UWS 14 and divided into three groups.
+Group A and Group B sanctions are determined by the instructor.
+Group C is determined by the Office of Student Conduct & Community Standards (OSCCS).

-Sanctions in Group A and B have a level of proof of more likely than not.
-This means that the instructor believes that it is more likely than not that the misconduct occurred.
-Sanctions in these groups are up to the discretion of the instructor, but faculty should check with their department to see if there are departmental guidelines.
-OSCCS is also available to consult with about sanctions.
+Sanctions in Group A and B have a level of proof of preponderance of the evidence.
+This means the instructor believes that it is more likely than not the misconduct occurred.
+Sanctions in these groups are determined by the instructor, but they should check with their department to see if there are departmental guidelines.
+OSCCS is also available to consult.

-Sanctions in Group C require a higher level of proof than preponderance.
-OSCCS must find the evidence of misconduct to be clear and convincing.
-Probation is a maximum of two semesters.
-Suspension can be up to 2 years.
+Sanctions in Group C require a higher level of proof than Group A and B. OSCCS must find the evidence of misconduct to be clear and convincing.
 Group C sanctions are considered for egregious acts of misconduct, second offenses for undergraduate students, and first offenses for graduate/professional school students.